bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 Note the UMD (browser) variant **does not** include BootstrapVue [icons](/docs/icons) support.
-All other variants listed above _do include_ the `BootstrapVueIcons` (`IconsPlugin`) plugin (note the icons plugin is not automatically installed, and must explicity installed via `Vue.use()`.
+All other variants listed above _do include_ the `BootstrapVueIcons` (`IconsPlugin`) plugin (note the icons plugin is not automatically installed, and must explicitly installed via `Vue.use()`.
 See the [Icons usage](/docs/icons#usage) section for more details.

 Icons only modules: